cettia/asity/1.0.0-Beta1/index.md

 </dependency>
 ```

-Then, you can feed the handler with HTTP resources through `AsityServlet` and WebSocket resources through `AsityServerEndpoint`.
+Then, you can feed the application with HTTP resources through `AsityServlet` and WebSocket resources through `AsityServerEndpoint`.

 ```java
 import io.cettia.asity.bridge.jwa1.AsityServerEndpoint;